apache/directory-fortress-core/README.txt

   - Seeds LDAP data by calling 'load-slapd' target as described in section above.
 _______________________________________________________________________________
 ###############################################################################
 # SECTION 8.
-Instructions to integration test using 'test-full' target
+Instructions to integration test using 'FortressJUnitTest' target
 ########################################s#######################################

 a. from FORTRESS_HOME enter the following command:

->$ANT_HOME/bin/ant test-full
+# $M2_HOME/bin/mvn -Dtest=FortressJUnitTest test

-test-full Notes:
+FortressJUnitTest Notes:

-  - If tests complete without Junit or ant ERRORS, current Fortress is certified to run on target ldap server.
+  - If tests complete without Junit ERRORS, current Fortress is certified to run on target ldap server.

   - Tests load thousands of records into target ldap server.

   - The 2nd and subsequent time tests runs, teardown of data from prior run occurs.

-  - Should be run at least twice to verify Fortress A/P/R/BAC teardown API success.
+  - Should be run at least twice to verify Fortress Core teardown API success.

   - After this target runs, the organizationalUnit structure must remain in target LDAP DIT.
   - The test data may be cleared.